Bart Gunn: New Japan Pro-Wrestling (2002–2004)

 After leaving All Japan, Barton and Steele signed with New Japan Pro-Wrestling (NJPW).
 Barton entered the 2002 New Japan Triathlon Series in November, teaming with Steele and Yuji Nagata.
 The team made it to the finals, but lost to Manabu Nakanishi, Osamu Nishimura and Yutaka Yoshie.
 In February 2003, Barton and Steele entered a #1 Contenders tournament for the IWGP Tag Team Championship.
 They ultimately emerged victorious, defeating Makai Club members Tadao Yasuda and Kazunari Murakami in the finals, but an injury to Steele prevented them from getting the title match.
 After Steele recovered, he and Barton returned to teaming.
 In October 2003, they entered the 2003 G1 Tag League.
 During the tournament, on October 21, the two received a shot at the IWGP Tag Team Title against champions Hiroshi Tanahashi and Yutaka Yoshie, but came up short.
 Barton and Steele finished the tournament in 5th place with 6 points.

 Muga World Pro Wrestling (2006)

 On September 15, 2006, Barton had his debut match in Muga World Pro Wrestling, which was a victory over Tatsutoshi Goto, then had another 4 matches in the company.
 His last match in the company was a victory over Katsushi Takemura on September 25, 2006.
 Afterwards, Barton left the company.

-World Wrestling Entertainment (2003, 2007)
+Return to World Wrestling Entertainment (2003, 2007)

 Wrestling as Mike Barton, he and Jim Steele would wrestle two tryout matches for World Wrestling Entertainment in December 2003, which were dark matches that never aired on television.
 They won both matches, although ultimately neither ended up signing with the WWE.

-Polchlopek returned to the WWE as Bart Gunn for the December 10, 2007 edition of Raw, where he participated in the 15th Anniversary Battle Royal.
+Polchlopek returned to the WWE as Bart Gunn for the December 10, 2007, edition of Raw, where he participated in the 15th Anniversary Battle Royal.
 He was eliminated from the match by Steve Blackman.
 Afterwards, he retired from professional wrestling.